-Edie Windsor, Equality’s Champion, Dies at 88
+A Frontline Activist and a Singularly Joyful Human Being

 “Because of my name, because I am Edie Windsor, I have a certain amount of pull,” she said last fall.
 “And I feel an obligation when somebody asks me to please come speak or even to put my name on their ad — ‘Yes, yes, and I promise I’ll be there.’”

-Even as she was constantly in the public eye, Windsor admitted after marrying Kasen-Windsor, she felt a deep and enduring loss from Spyer’s death.
+Even as she was constantly in the public eye, Windsor admitted after marrying Kasen-Windsor, she had felt a deep and enduring loss from Spyer’s death.
 Her life, she told Gay City News, was “very full with the community, but that’s not the same.
 And when Judith came into my life, I had just admitted to my best friend, ‘You know, I’m really lonely.’”

 Windsor’s relationship with Kasen-Windsor began in late 2015, when Judith walked Edie home from an LGBT Community Center holiday party to Windsor’s lower Fifth Avenue apartment